rust-lang/rust/text/0000-build-systems.md

 ### Using crates managed by the build system

-Many organization want to employ their own strategy for maintaining and versioning code, and for resolving dependencies.
-In this case, they may wish to entirely forgo producing a meaningful Cargo.toml for the code the write, instead having one that just forwards to a plugin.
+Many organization want to employ their own strategy for maintaining and versioning code and for resolving dependencies, *in addition* to build execution.
+In this case, they may wish to entirely forgo producing a meaningful Cargo.toml for the code the write, instead having one that just forwards to a plugin (as in the example plugin above).
 The description of dependencies is then written in the external build system's rule format.
 Here, Cargo acts primarily as a *workflow and tool orchestrator*, since it is not involved in either planning or executing the build.
+Let's dig into that.

 #### Workflow and interop story